Anemia: symptoms, treatment, prevention

 - long-term use of medications that reduce the level of acidity in the stomach;

-As you can see, one or another cause of the onset of anemia is associated with the intestines.
-This is due to the fact that the absorption of vitamin B12 occurs just in it.
-Therefore, any violation in its work may entail similar consequences.
-This type of anemia is really very dangerous for the patient's life, therefore, in no case can you postpone its treatment.
+As you can see, one or another cause of anemia is associated with the intestines.
+This is due to the fact that the absorption of vitamin B12 occurs precisely in it.
+Therefore, any violation in its work can lead to similar consequences.
+This type of anemia is indeed very life-threatening for the patient, so its treatment should not be delayed under any circumstances.

 Aplastic anemia